Hoffee-Toffee/Story-Planning-Wiki/README.md

 ## Technologies to consider
 - Next.js
 - Tailwind
-- PostgreSQL
-- Plannetscale(Knex for Database)
+- Plannetscale (cloud mysql database)
 - Vercel(For Deployment)

 ## Other Notes